neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_cellfinder.md

 ### What changed

-The model builder now takes its channel count from the data instead of assuming two, so `background_array` can be `None` all the way from the public API to the classifier.
+The `build_model()` function creates the neural network used to classify candidate cells.
+The input shape passed to it now reflects the number of channels in the data, allowing the network to accept a signal channel alone.
 With no background given, `cellfinder` switches to a single-channel model automatically, and a channel mismatch raises a clear error.
 Every pre-trained model `cellfinder` shipped expected two channels, so this path also needed retraining.

 The same support runs through the napari plugin, so detection, curation and training all work from a signal channel alone.
 Curation writes only the signal cubes and notes the missing background in the training YAML, so training your own single-channel model needs no extra configuration.